MIG Welding Sheet Metal

 MIG welding is the preferred method for most automotive bodywork, and since sheet metal is the thinnest of metals, a large, expensive MIG unit is usually not required.

-The majority of sheet metal welding that I've done was with a 90-amp, 110-volt welder.
+The majority of sheet metal repair that I've done was with a 90-amp, 110-volt welder.
 There's nothing wrong with using a larger machine, it's just not necessary when welding thin metal.

 Butt Weld vs Lap Weld